Edward Redhead

-Edward Charles Redhead, JP (8 April 1902 – 15 April 1967) was a British civil servant and politician who became the successor to Clement Attlee as Member of Parliament for Walthamstow West.
+Edward Charles Redhead, JP (8 April 1902 – 15 April 1967) was a British civil servant and Labour Party politician who became the successor to Clement Attlee as Member of Parliament for Walthamstow West, which he represented from 1956 until his death.

 Civil servant

 Redhead was born in Walthamstow and went to Walthamstow Higher Elementary School as well as receiving a private education.
 He left school at 15 to be a boy clerk in the Post Office.
 Two years later he transferred into Her Majesty's Customs and Excise, and rose steadily through the ranks to finish as a Higher Executive Officer.
 Active in his trade union, Redhead left the civil service to be General Secretary of the Society of Civil Servants in 1948.
 A school on Higham Hill Road was later named, Edward Redhead Junior School.

-Political activity
+Political career

 He was active in municipal affairs, and was elected as a Labour Party councillor to Walthamstow Borough Council in 1929.
 From 1945 he was an Alderman, and served as Mayor of the town in 1949-1950 and again in 1961–1962.
 At the 1951 general election, Redhead fought Gillingham.